 The College of Arts and Sciences is the oldest and largest of Creighton’s nine colleges and schools.
 The college offers more than 60 majors and minors; an 11:1 faculty-to-student ratio; and research opportunities for undergraduates in all disciplines.
 Creighton encourages student involvement in research through the Center for Undergraduate Research and Scholarship (CURAS); nearly 200 undergraduate students present research at national and regional scholarly conferences annually.
-These efforts and others have resulted in Creighton being named among only 49 universities in the nation for undergraduate research opportunities by U.S. News & World Report — and the only Jesuit university to be recognized in 2015.
+These efforts and others have resulted in Creighton being named among only 36 universities in the nation for undergraduate research opportunities by U.S. News & World Report — and the only Catholic university to be recognized in 2016.

 More than half of the college’s students attend graduate or professional school upon graduation, at such institutions as Harvard, Stanford, Oxford and Cambridge universities.
 The College of Arts and Sciences hosts a chapter of Phi Beta Kappa, the nation’s oldest and most prestigious honor society for liberal arts and sciences graduates.
-Interdisciplinary programs include such areas as neuroscience, healthy lifestyle management, sustainability studies, digital humanities, health administration, and justice and peace studies.
+Interdisciplinary programs include such areas as neuroscience, healthy lifestyle management, sustainability studies, digital humanities, health administration, and justice and peace studies, and more.
 The Department of Journalism, Media and Computing prepares students for success in today’s technology-driven world by melding programs in journalism, graphic design and computing.

 Established in 1920, the Heider College of Business became Creighton’s first named college in 2013, in recognition of philanthropists Charles (BSC’49) and Mary Heider.
 It is among only 2 percent of schools in the world accredited in both business and accounting by the Association to Advance Collegiate Schools of Business International.
 The faculty includes more chartered financial analysts than any other higher education institution in the world.

-In 2015, Heider College was ranked a Top 100 business program by U.S. News & World Report at No. 93; undergraduate finance ranked 14th; and accounting ranked 19th.
+In 2017, Heider College was ranked a Top 100 business program by U.S. News & World Report at No. 93; undergraduate finance ranked 12th; and accounting ranked 15th.
 The college reports 99 percent of recent graduates were employed or in graduate school within six months of graduation; accounting majors have had a 100 percent placement rate for the past 10 years.

 Students receive real-world experience, including investing University funds through the Portfolio Practicum class; planning the Creighton Business Symposium, the largest U.S. student-planned business event; and working with the Business Ethics Alliance, the leading nonprofit dedicated to city-level business ethics programming.
-Programs offering interdisciplinary opportunities include 3/3 Law (business and law degrees attained in six years); Pre-Healthcare (combines a business degree with completion of requirements for health care professional programs); Bioscience and Entrepreneurship (hands-on experience in commercializing medical innovations); and the M.D./MBA (students complete an MBA during the third year of medical school).
+Programs offering interdisciplinary opportunities include 3/3 Law (business and law degrees attained in six years); Pre-Health Sciences (combines a business degree with completion of requirements for health care professional programs); Bioscience and Entrepreneurship (hands-on experience in commercializing medical innovations); and the MD/MBA (students complete an MBA during the third year of medical school).

 The College of Nursing has achieved a national reputation for innovative programs that keep pace with the ever-changing field of nursing.
 For example, Creighton’s accelerated Bachelor of Science in Nursing (BSN) was one of the first in the nation and Creighton was the first nursing school in Nebraska to offer a Doctor of Nursing Practice (DNP) degree.
 Creighton nursing faculty members serve on state and national nursing and health care committees and organizations.

 Creighton BSN graduates meet or exceed the national average for first-time pass rates on the National Council Licensure Examination (NCLEX-RN) and annual pass rates on the certification examination for nurse practitioner-track graduates generally range from 90 to 100 percent for first-time test-takers.

 The online Bachelor’s in Leadership includes three specialization tracks: health care management, nonprofit management and human capital management; the new online Bachelor of Arts in Healthy Lifestyle Management is designed for students who wish to pursue careers in the growing field of health and wellness.
 The program is unique because it is rooted in interdisciplinary teaching, research and practice to care for the whole person—body, mind and spirit.
-The college offers 12 undergraduate certificate programs including such offerings as business administration, theology, health administration and policy, creative writing and more.
+The college offers undergraduate certificate programs including business administration, health administration and policy, creative writing and more.

-The School of Dentistry has a reputation for excellence, last year receiving 2,205 applications for 85 available seats; the school’s faculty members serve in leadership and advisory roles with local, regional and national organizations.
+The School of Dentistry has a reputation for excellence, last year receiving 2,171 applications for 85 available seats; the school’s faculty members serve in leadership and advisory roles with local, regional and national organizations.
 Graduates become general dentists or pursue residency programs, advanced degrees and specialty training in nearly all 50 states; 20 to 25 percent of Creighton dental graduates achieve post-doctoral training.
 Creighton is considered to have one of the most affordable private dental schools in the United States.

-Innovative educational experiences in the school include a constitutional law seminar offered every other year allowing face-to-face discussion with a U.S. Supreme Court justice; the summer program, “From Nuremberg to the Hague,” featuring the study of international criminal law, war crimes and the Holocaust in Germany and The Netherlands; and an annual immersion trip to the Dominican Republic that encourages law students to reflect on life, law and poverty in a Third World nation.
+Innovative educational experiences in the school include a constitutional law seminar offered every other year allowing face-to-face discussion with a U.S. Supreme Court justice; the summer program, “From Nuremberg to the Hague,” featuring the study of international criminal law, war crimes and the Holocaust in Germany and The Netherlands; and an annual immersion trip to the Dominican Republic that encourages law students to reflect on life, law and poverty in a less-developed nation.

-Creighton graduates’ medical licensing scores and pass rates consistently exceed the national average and 100 percent of Creighton medical students perform community service while in medical school.
+Creighton graduates’ medical licensing scores and pass rates consistently exceed the national average, and 100 percent of Creighton medical students perform community service while in medical school.
 Creighton was the first Catholic university to receive the prestigious Community Service Award from the Association of American Medical Colleges (AAMC); the award recognized the student-founded and run Magis Medical Clinic, which provides free health care for uninsured and underinsured people in Omaha.

 Faculty members and their research are world-renowned.
 The medical school is an international leader in hereditary cancer and osteoporosis, with other outstanding programs including infectious disease, cardiovascular disease, nutrition/metabolism and neuroscience.
 A landmark study conducted at Creighton suggested that boosting vitamin D3 intake can significantly reduce the risk of breast and other cancers.
 Researchers in biomedical sciences, medical microbiology/immunology and pharmacology are making discoveries in atherosclerosis, bacterial resistance, cancer, hearing restoration, brain injury, bone growth/bone loss and more.

 Established in 1905 as the Creighton College of Pharmacy, the School of Pharmacy and Health Professions (SPAHP) expanded over the years to include other health professions.
-The school is an academic pioneer, offering: the first clinical doctorates in occupational therapy (OTD) and physical therapy (DPT) in the nation; the first Web-based distance education pharmacy program; the first distance education program in occupational therapy leading to the clinical doctorate in occupational therapy; and 40 years of emergency medical services (EMS) education.
-SPAHP also has innovative partnerships with the University of Alaska Anchorage (OTD and Pharm.D.) and Regis University in Denver (OTD).
+The school is an academic pioneer, offering: the first clinical doctorates in occupational therapy (OTD) and physical therapy (DPT) in the nation; the first Web-based distance education pharmacy program; the first distance education program in occupational therapy leading to the clinical doctorate in occupational therapy; and more than 40 years of emergency medical services (EMS) education.
+SPAHP also has innovative partnerships with the University of Alaska Anchorage (OTD and PharmD) and Regis University in Denver (OTD).

 First-time national licensure pass rates in pharmacy, OT and PT have been nearly 100 percent the past several years and more than 75 percent of the school’s students receive one to three job offers before they graduate.
 They have access to an expanse of clinical training sites, with a faculty-student clinical ratio of 1:3, in every health care discipline, including pediatrics, geriatrics, mental health, acute and long-term care and more.
 Service to others is a hallmark of the school, with students giving nearly 10,000 hours of service per semester.